 Intentional strikes or hits are usually not permitted under the rules of any sports.
 Except in combat sports like martial arts or boxing, any intentional injuries could be the basis of a lawsuit.
 Talk to an attorney today for help understanding your case.

 Miami Sporting Injury Lawyer Offering Free Consultations

 If you or your child was injured in a little league game, a school athletics practice, a community league basketball game, or a club sporting event, talk to an attorney today.
 You may be entitled to file a lawsuit for many injuries that occur because someone was playing in an overly aggressive manner, because of intentional attempts to harm, or because of negligent supervision or officiating.
 Miami sports injury attorney Prosper Shaked may be able to help you file a case for compensation.
-For a free consultation on your case, call The Law Offices of Prosper Shaked today at (305) 694-2676.
+For a free consultation on your case, call Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.